Academic Year 2022-23 Update

-For information regarding demo materials, reporting broken machines, and general sewing room protocols, please refer to the Parsons BFA “Fall 2022 Making Center Information” email.
+For information regarding demo materials, reporting broken machines, and general sewing room protocols, please refer to the Parsons BFA “Spring 2023 Making Center Information” email.

 • To request rolling garment racks for your class, please fill out this google form below at least 5 days in advance:

 • To schedule a 20-30 minute sewing lab tour for your class during the first 3 weeks of the semester, please sign up using the calendar below: